-"Contracted by a production company" includes any relationship with the producer whereby the individual, in exchange for payment or other personal benefit, provides services or support to the producer, including but not limited to the provision of scripts, research, advice, off-screen production services or on-screen contributions.
+"Taking a paid role in a production" includes any relationship with the producer whereby the individual, in exchange for payment or other personal benefit, provides services or support to the producer, including but not limited to the provision of scripts, research, advice, off-screen production services or on-screen contributions.

-Exceptions may be made for staff who, for their own personal and professional development are seconded to a paid production.
+MG ALBA may from time to time second staff to a production for their own personal and professional development.
 In such cases, the staff member will continue to be paid by MG ALBA and must not be paid by, or receive other benefits from, the producer.